ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Subscription

-The [Subscription](https://github.com/reactive-streams/reactive-streams-jvm#3-subscription-code) interface represents a connection between a Publisher and a Subscriber.
+The Subscription interface represents a connection between a Publisher and a Subscriber.
 Through a Subscription, the Subscriber can request items from the Publisher or cancel the connection at any time.
-Subscription can be used only once and only by the Subscriber who created it.

 ```